-Total compensation for these plans, consisting primarily of the employer match, was \$3,373 in 2015, \$3,055 in 2014, and \$2,788 in 2013.
+Total compensation for these plans, consisting primarily of the employer match, was \$3,661 in 2016, \$3,373 in 2015, and \$3,055 in 2014.

-O. Stock-Based Compensation
+P. Stock-Based Compensation

 Our shareholders approved the 2014 Omnibus Stock Plan (the "2014 Stock Plan") at our annual meeting of shareholders on May 20, 2014.
 The 2014 Stock Plan replaced the expired 2004 Omnibus Stock Plan (the "2004 plan") previously approved by the shareholders in 2004.
 The 2014 Stock Plan is administered by the Compensation Committee of the Board of Directors and will remain in effect for ten years.
 All directors of the Company and employees of the Company and its subsidiaries are eligible to participate in the 2014 Stock Plan.
 The 2014 Stock Plan (similar to the 2004 plan) continues the maintenance of the Employee Stock Purchase Plan, as well as provisions for the grant of stock options and other stock-based incentives.
 The 2014 Stock Plan provides for the grant of five percent of the number of the Company's common shares outstanding as of the first day of each fiscal year plus the number of common shares that were available for grant of awards, but not granted, in prior years.
 In no event, however, may the number of common shares available for the grant of awards in any fiscal year exceed ten percent of the common shares outstanding as of the first day of that fiscal year.
 Common shares subject to an award that is forfeited, terminated, or canceled without having been exercised are generally added back to the number of shares available for grant under the 2014 Stock Plan.
+We have given retroactive consideration to the two-for-one stock split of our common shares effective June 1, 2017.